How to Fit Internal Fire Doors

 All of our internal fire doors are supported by a Fire Test Assessment report which includes details of the ironmongery that can be fitted.

 For more information, download our ironmongery on fire doors factsheet.

 As with any similar life-saving product, a fire door should be regularly checked to ensure that it still functions properly.
 Any slight alteration to the door or its surroundings can affect the performance and its ability to last half an hour in the event of a fire.

 Most of the time an internal fire door is used like any other door and is subject to everyday wear and tear.
-We advise to clean your fire door in the same way as you would for a regular door and to re-varnish / paint as required.
+We advise cleaning your fire door in the same way as you would for a regular door and re-varnish / paint as required.
 If you are unsure, contact an accredited fire door fitter for more information.